EliMuse001/alx-system_engineering-devops/0x00-shell_basics/README.md

- pwd - Printing path of working directory ls displays list of files in a directory cd - changes the working directory to the user’s home directory
+ pwd - Printing path of working directory ls displays list of files in a directory cd - changes the working directory to the user’s home directory ls -l displays the current directory contents in a long format